Sadliquid/MushroomPocket/README.md

 # MushroomPocket
 This is a C# school project that im working on, which covers OOP and Entity Framework

+This console application let Super Mario’s players keep, view the characters they played and check if they can transform to a higher role character to protect the Mushroom Kingdom.
+If the characters in the pocket are ready to transform, the player can transform their characters.
+Each time the player played a character, they can add the character details to their Mushroom Pocket.

+## How to use
+1.)
+Add a character to your pocket

+2.)
+List character(s) in your pocket

+3.)
+Check if you can transform your characters

+4.)
+Transform all your eligible characters

+5.)
+Remove a character from your pocket

+6.)
+Battle against the PC!

+## Notes
+- You can only add the 3 base characters (Daisy, Wario, and Waluigi) to your pocket, which can be transformed if you meet the requirements
+- You need 2 Daisy's to transform into Peach, 3 Warios to transform into Mario and only 1 Waluigi to transform into Luigi
+- You can use transformations in Battle Mode
+- You only have 2 dodges against the opposing character's attack
+- The character that remains with the most HP after all 3 battle rounds wins the battle!
+- If your character and the opposing character has the same HP after all 3 battle rounds, the battle will be a draw

+## Character moves
+Daisy (Leadership): 20 DMG

+Wario (Strength): 25 DMG

+Waluigi (Agility): 18 DMG

+Peach (Magic Abilities): 22 DMG

+Mario (Combat Skills): 30 DMG

+Luigi (Precision and Accuracy): 21 DMG

+*Mario has the most damage, being the main character in the game!*

 ## Sources and credits
 The following are where I sourced for info and got help from throughout this whole project, as well as owe credit to:
 - [Looping though an array (W3 Schools)](https://www.w3schools.com/cs/cs_arrays_loop.php)